skip to Main Content

 1. Christmas and Paganism Part 1: December 25th was not an Ancient Pagan Holiday

-2. Christmas and Paganism Part 2: Jesus’ Death, the Early Church, Ancient Judaism and Christmas
+2. Christmas and Paganism Part 2: Jesus’ Death, Early Christianity, Ancient Judaism and Christmas

-3. Christmas and Paganism Part 3: The Winter Birth
+3. Christmas and Paganism Part 3: Sukkot, Hannakuh and the Winter Birth

 4. Christmas and Paganism Part 4: Should Christians Celebrate Christmas?